 Intensity: Maximum FAR for commercial, office and institutional uses is 1.2.

-Open space is not required in any zoning districts within the U.S. 41 Mixed Use area.
+Open space is not required within the U.S. 41 Mixed Use area.
+This does not negate the developer's obligation to pay into the Open Habitat Space Reservation Fund.